 What Is Agentic Observability?

-A single LLM call has one failure surface — the output text.
+A single LLM call has one failure surface. the output text.
 An agent has many.
 A planner can pick the wrong tool.
 A retriever can pull stale context.
 A handoff can drop critical state.
 A memory write can persist a hallucinated fact.
-Each of those errors compounds: step three is only as good as steps one and two, and a wrong tool selection at step one turns the next four steps into wasted tokens and dollars.
+Each error compounds: step three is only as good as steps one and two, and a wrong tool selection at step one turns the next four steps into wasted tokens and dollars.

-In 2026-era stacks shipping on OpenAI Agents SDK, LangGraph, CrewAI, or AutoGen, agents run inside customer-facing flows.
+In 2026-era stacks shipping on OpenAI Agents SDK, LangGraph 1.x, CrewAI 0.80+, AutoGen v0.5, BeeAI, or Agno, agents run inside customer-facing flows that hit billing systems, write to CRMs, and execute browser actions through OSWorld-style environments.
 That changes the engineering contract.
 End-to-end evals are not enough.
 You need step-level scores tied to OpenTelemetry spans so you can see where the trajectory went wrong, not just that it did.
-Without agentic observability, debugging an agent regression means rerunning the prompt and hoping it fails the same way twice.
+Without agentic observability, debugging an agent regression means rerunning the prompt and hoping it fails the same way twice. which it usually does not, because agents are nondeterministic by construction.
+The agent benchmarks frontier labs report. τ-bench retail/airline (multi-turn customer support, frontier 60-72%), SWE-Bench Verified (500 real GitHub issues, 70-78%), GAIA Level 3 (Meta, 45-58%), OSWorld (35-42%), BFCL v3 (Berkeley function calling, 88-94%). are all trajectory benchmarks, which means a production system without trajectory-level traces literally cannot compare itself to its own model card.

 How FutureAGI Handles Agentic Observability

-Concretely: a team shipping a customer-support agent on LangGraph instruments it with the LangGraph instrumentor, samples 5% of production traces into an eval cohort, and runs TaskCompletion and ToolSelectionAccuracy on each.
-When fail rate spikes after a model swap from gpt-4o to gpt-4o-mini, the trace view points to a planner step where the smaller model picks the wrong tool 12% of the time.
+Concretely: a team shipping a customer-support agent on LangGraph instruments it with the LangGraph instrumentor, samples 5-10% of production traces into an eval cohort, and runs TaskCompletion and ToolSelectionAccuracy on each.
+When fail rate spikes after a model swap from Claude Sonnet 4.5 to Sonnet 4.6, the trace view points to a planner step where the new model picks the wrong tool 9% of the time on refund cohorts.
 FutureAGI surfaces that one bad span inside a fifteen-step trajectory; without it, you would see only “agent fail rate up” with nowhere to look.
-Unlike vendor-specific dashboards that lock you into a single framework, FutureAGI’s OTel-native approach works across every agent SDK in the same trace view.
+Unlike Langfuse’s per-call view or Arize’s agent surface, FutureAGI’s OTel-native approach works across every agent SDK in the same trace tree, and the evaluators that score the span are the same ones that gate releases.

 Minimal Python: